nuxt/framework/docs/content/1.docs/3.api/1.composables/use-cookie.md

 Specifies the `boolean` or `string` value for [watch](https://vuejs.org/api/reactivity-core.html#watch) cookie ref data.

-- `true` - Will watch cookie ref data changes and it's nested properties. (default)
+- `true` - Will watch cookie ref data changes and its nested properties. (default)
 - `shallow` - Will watch cookie ref data changes for only top level properties
 - `false` Will not watch cookie ref data changes.